MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-message-formats.md

 The `response.rollkey.storage.failure` failure events:
 - Don't include any of the normal failure event logging information `log` data properties.
 - Contain an additional data property named `error` that contains error message text.
-Other Gridwich failures carry that text on the `logEventMessage` data property.
+Normally, Gridwich failures carry that text on the `logEventMessage` data property.

 These points reflect the current state of the Azure Logic App that performs the RollKey operation.
 The definition of the Logic App is in the [infrastructure/terraform/keyroller/main.tf](/infrastructure/terraform/keyroller/main.tf) Terraform file.